-Having sat this evening to watch the much acclaimed documentary ‘No Hunger in Paradise’ I felt it important that we look at what parents, coaches and any adults involved in sport could potentially take away from it.
+Having sat to watch the much acclaimed documentary ‘No Hunger in Paradise’ I felt it important that we look at what parents, coaches and any adults involved in sport could potentially take away from it.

 Although the programme was focussed upon the professional game and academy program there are many underlying issues regarding young children’s sport and the attitude of adults that surround themselves in it.
 This does not apply just to the professional game but also to grassroots sport.

 At WWPIS we have a lot of sympathy for many well intentioned parents who set their children out in sport without any real underlying knowledge of the system that they are going into.
 Many are peaceable human beings who just get swept along and in many ways become a product of the environment that has been put in front of them.

 Many just want what is best for their child and anything that they do is out of sheer love!
 We need to find ways to channel this love and emotion in far more productive ways as opposed to some of the ‘bashing’ and negative criticism that is currently aimed at parents from coaches and organisations.

 There is going to need to be a culture shift.
 All stakeholders are going to need to evolve in some form or another and I include organisations, coaches and parents in this.
 Greater education and resource needs to be in place for parents from organisations, without parents living the fear that if they challenge or are unsure of their behaviour that it will have a negative impact for their child.